Eisenvater88/pihole-regex/README.md

 The installer will determine whether you are using the Pi-hole database or the older style regex.list, then evaluate your current regular expressions and act accordingly.
 It has been created to make life easier.

 #### Installer Requirements
-Original: This script requires [**Python 3.6+**](https://github.com/mmotti/pihole-regex/issues/16) in order to run correctly.
+Original: This script requires Python 3.6 in order to run correctly.
 It has been written and tested for Raspbian Buster and Ubuntu Server.
-This Script should also run, with 3.something where something is something below 6 (at least for install.py)
+This Script should also run, with 3.something where something is something below 6.
+I tested it on Raspbian Stretch.

 #### Why is root (sudo) required by the installer?
 At the time of the scripts creation, it is necessary to run as root in order to modify files in `/etc/pihole` (`regex.list` and `gravity.db`)

 #### Can I use these regexps without using the installer?
 Yes, you can.
 You can enter them one by one in the Pi-hole web interface.
+I recommend to use the original RegExps from [https://raw.githubusercontent.com/mmotti/pihole-regex/master/regex.list](https://raw.githubusercontent.com/mmotti/pihole-regex/master/regex.list)

 ### [OPTIONAL] Back up your existing regex list